800-937-8398 Call us for a free quote Contact us

 • Multi-queen colonies.

-• Winged adults seldom fly so rarely seen.
+• Winged adults seldom fly and so are rarely seen.
 Wings are soon lost after mating.

 Habits